-A reading list for all four parts of the examination will be compiled by the student with the help of the examination committee.
-The definitive version of the reading list, with a cover page bearing signatures of the committee members and indicating who will direct the examination and chair the dissertation, must be submitted to the graduate studies committee no later than one month prior to the scheduled date of examination.
-The list must be approved by the faculty members of the graduate studies committee.
-Please note: Students should also submit a description of the special area, related to the dissertation, along with the reading list.
+A reading list for all parts enumerated below will be compiled by the student with the help of the examination committee.
+The student’s examination committee will review and approve the exam lists before the student submits the signature sheet to the Director of Graduate Studies for final pre-examination review of requirements.
+Students should also submit a description of the special area, related to the dissertation, along with the reading list.

 The examination is oral, with the duration to be determined by the members of the committee but not shorter than two hours and not longer than three.
 Questions posed by examiners will be based on the reading lists for the examination.
 The examination may be passed, passed with distinction, failed, or failed in part.
 In case of failure, the examination may be retaken once, but no later than the end of the semester following the time when it was initially scheduled.
 In case of partial failure, the second examination will cover only the area(s) on which the candidate's performance was inadequate.

-4. Area of Specialized Interest.
+- Area of Specialized Interest.
 Defined as a focused subject, issue, debate, or problem related to the student's projected dissertation topic.
 The student will be expected to have a wide knowledge of the history and scholarship that inform the background of thearea.

 Each part of the examination should include at least 40 works.
 Half of the list for Part 1 will be composed of books from the Cultural Theory Reading List and the student’s research interests.
 The Cultural Theory Reading List is available from the CAT office.
 There is no standard list of required works for parts 2-4, although committee members may insist on including certain texts at their discretion.
 All parts of the reading lists must included texts in at least two languages other than English (translations are acceptable).
 Reading lists in these areas are not intended to be exhaustive, but they should provide coverage of the field that adequately prepares the student to teach courses in the areas of the examination.
 Guidelines for the preparation of the reading lists can be obtained in the Department.